How Many Companies Are Using AI? Latest Stats (June 2026)

 ☐ Change management plan exists

-A strong AI checklist for readiness assessment should include both internal skill gaps and the support needed to close them.
+A strong AI checklist for readiness assessment should include both internal skill gaps and the AI workforce training program support needed to close them.

 As AI becomes more embedded in business operations, governance becomes essential.
 Organizations need clear policies for how AI is selected, deployed, monitored, and reviewed.
 Without this structure, teams may face unnecessary risk, inconsistent practices, and compliance concerns.